theKapcioszek/Recipe-Channel/README.md

 # Recipe-Channel

-My small app designed to show recipes for tasty food
+My small app designed to show recipes for tasty food.

 ## How does it work?

-It is a Xamarin.Forms app that connects to my MongoDB database and downloads recipes so they can be shown as a list on main page
+It is a Xamarin.Forms app that connects to my MongoDB database and downloads recipes so they can be shown as a list on main page.

-I'm sorry but for now only recipes in polish language are supported
+I'm sorry but for now only recipes in polish language are supported.

 ## Todo